-What is vendor management?
+What is strategic sourcing?

-Vendor management is the process of optimizing relationships with vendors and suppliers to receive better products, services, and/or support, while reducing costs.
+Vendor management, similarly, is the process of optimizing relationships with vendors and suppliers to receive better products, services, and/or support, while reducing costs.
 This approach and process is also known as supplier relationship management.

 Do you ever feel like vendors fail to partner with your company after promising to do so throughout the sales process?
 If so, your organization is not alone.
 In fact, it’s a common problem.

 According to Jeffrey Ton, SVP of product development and strategic alliances for InterVision, your company’s approach to vendor management may be the problem.